Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Relativistic particles in planetary radiation belts

 \subsubsection{Internal source acceleration mechanisms}

-[H-II:11.4.1.2] ``The\indexit{relativistic electron acceleration mechanism| internal} internal source acceleration mechanisms discussed here accelerate electrons through interaction with the electric field of a VLF (3\,kHz to 30\,kHz) wave.\indexit{particle-wave interaction} The interaction is similar to the ULF wave resonance, but in this case the resonance occurs between the wave electric field and the gyration of the particle about the magnetic field instead of the drift about Earth.
+\ors[II:11.4.1.2] ``The\indexit{relativistic electron acceleration mechanism!internal} internal source acceleration mechanisms discussed here accelerate electrons through interaction with the electric field of a VLF (3\,kHz to 30\,kHz) wave.\indexit{particle-wave interaction} The interaction is similar to the ULF wave resonance, but in this case the resonance occurs between the wave electric field and the gyration of the particle about the magnetic field instead of the drift about Earth.
 The EMIC-Chorus wave mechanism assumes the interaction with the wave can be described as a random walk diffusive process very similar to radial diffusion [(Fig.~\ref{fig:magnwaves} illustrates characteristic domains of various waves in the terrestrial magnetosphere)].
 This assumption is only valid when wave amplitudes are small.
-The non-linear whistler wave acceleration mechanisms describe how electrons interact with a monochromatic set of large amplitude waves when diffusion is no longer valid. \activity{Look up the properties of (whistler) chorus waves, (ELF/VLF) hiss, and EMIC waves.}
+The non-linear whistler wave acceleration mechanisms describe how electrons interact with a monochromatic set of large amplitude waves when diffusion is no longer valid. \activity{{\em Look up} the properties of (whistler) chorus waves, (ELF/VLF) hiss, and EMIC waves.
+Make a list or table of these properties.
+How do they differ?
+What do they have in common? \mylabel{act:wavecomp}}

 The resonance between an electron and a VLF wave can be illustrated by considering a VLF wave propagating at an angle $\theta$ from the direction of the magnetic field with magnetic and electric field perturbations perpendicular to the direction of propagation.
 The electron gyrating about the magnetic field will experience a constant electric field from the wave when the gyrofrequency of the electron equals the Doppler-shifted frequency of the wave [\ldots] In contrast to the ULF wave resonance, the VLF wave resonance will affect both the electron's energy and pitch angle. [\ldots]